Erin A. Craig’s House of Salt and Sorrows Will Be a TV Series

 Recent Comments

-- Joshua R on Getting to the Heart of SFF’s Most-Tear Inducing Moments: The ‘Riders of Rohan’ Phenomenon 1 hour ago
+- Deezer on The Wheel of Time Cast Shares Their First Group Photo as They Start Filming in Prague 56 mins ago

+- ChristopherLBennett on Batwoman Finds a Way to Make the Caped Crusader Fun Again 58 mins ago

-- princessroxana on Tearing Down the Throne: Interrogating Power Structures in Western Epic Fantasy 1 hour ago
+- nancymcc on The Pain of Elantris: Depression in the Fantasy of Brandon Sanderson 1 hour ago